 Dorothy Richardson Project (AHRC Major Standard Grant)

-Professor Scott McCracken is PI for the Richardson Editions Project which is funded by an AHRC major standard grant.
+Former member of staff, Professor Scott McCracken wass PI for the Richardson Editions Project which was funded by an AHRC major standard grant.

 Brooklyn Fictions (AHRC Fellowship)

 Dr James Peacock, Senior Lecturer in English and American Literatures, has been awarded a prestigious AHRC Fellowship for his research project, “Brooklyn Fictions: the Contemporary Urban Community in a Global Age.”

 David Amigoni and Lucy Munro are co-investigators on a major interdisciplinary project entitled ‘Ages and stages: the place of theatre in representations and recollections of ageing’, and led by Professor Miriam Bernard of Keele’s Centre for Social Gerontology.
 We are working in partnership with the New Victoria Theatre, Newcastle-under-Lyme - originally Peter Cheeseman's famous Victoria Theatre, Stoke-on-Trent (on which the project's archival reserach is to be based).
 The project is funded under the New Dynamics of Ageing cross-council research programme.

 The Ages and Stages research team has been awarded a 12 month Follow-on Funding grant by the Arts & Humanities Research Council to the value of £114,579.

 The additional financial support will enable the team to develop the research-led learning from the initial project and continue the collaborative work between the University and the New Vic Theatre.

 The Northern Modernism Seminar